notiz-dev/ngx-plausible/README.md

 </html>
 ```

-Import `PlausibleModule` into your component module and use `plausibleEvent` directive to trigger events.
+Import `PlausibleEventDirective` into your component module and use `plausibleEvent` directive to trigger events.

 ```html
 <a